openmpf/openmpf.github.io/docs/docs/Installation-Guide.md

 A browser is required in order to utilize the OpenMPF Web User Interface (UI).
 The officially supported browsers are FireFox and Chrome.
 Although other browsers might work, they have not been thoroughly tested and might not display or function properly.

 ## OpenMPF Pre-Installation
-> **Important:** Please verify that all steps in the Pre-installation Checklist are completed **prior** to cluster configuration.
+> **IMPORTANT:** Please verify that all steps in the Pre-installation Checklist are completed **prior** to cluster configuration.

 ## Pre-Installation Checklist

 1. OpenMPF must be installed on CentOS 7.

-2. DNS or host entries for the master node and child nodes must be present on all hosts.
+2. DNS or host entries for the master node and child nodes must be present on all hosts in the OpenMPF cluster.

-3. Shared storage must be mounted to /opt/mpf/share on all hosts.
-OpenMPF relies on the use of shared storage to transmit media between nodes.
-The "mpf" user (id=376) must be able to read/write from the shared storage.
+3. If this is a multi-node setup, create a shared storage space that all of the hosts in the OpenMPF cluster can access.
+Once the "mpf" user is created, you will need to mount this space on all of the hosts.

 4. NTP should be set up on each of the hosts in the OpenMPF cluster so that their times are synchronized; otherwise, the log viewer may behave incorrectly when it updates in real time.